siawayforward/beautiful-data-science-soup/README.md

 - Checking for years of experience phrases to filter out junior or entry level positions
 - Customizing location within the U.S. (but COVID-19 is here so we can't be too picky right now!)
 - Mail to an email list every day
+- Correct excel hyperlinks

+<span style="color:red">some **Known Issues** </span>

+Some job links have issues so the HYPERLINK excel function does not work when the file is opened.
+You might get a prompt asking if you want to keep some sources that are harmful.
+This means there is a broken link.
+Press 'yes' and proceed for now.
+There will not be links on those particular items.
+This is being fixed currently.